vitroid/GenIce/temp_README.md

 *Note*: multiple occupancy is not implemented.
 If it is required, make a module of a virtual molecule that contains multiple molecules.

+## Aeroices

+The structure of aeroice[Matsui 2017] is built of polyhedra and polygonal prisms that are the nodes and edges of the super-network.
+If the length of the prisms is extended, the structure becomes very sparse.

+The aeroice <i>n</i>xFAU is an extended structure derived from a zeolitic ice FAU by stretching the hexagonal prisms n-tuply.
+The super-network of <i>n</i>xFAU is isomorphic to diamond (i.e., ice 1c) and therefore the <i>n</i>xFAU structure can be made from ice 1c using `Utilities/decorator.py` utility.

+First, prepare a unit cell of ice 1c in AR3R format (AR3R is a file format containing the cell dimensions and the fractional coordinates of the center of mass of the water molecules).

+    % genice 1c -r 1 1 1 --format r > 1c.ar3r

+Then `decorator.py` reads it and regards it as the topology of the  super-network, and decorate (put water molecules appropriately) to make <i>n</i>xFAU.
+The command generates the lattice module for genice to make 4xFAU as an example.

+    % Utilities/decorator.py 4 < 1c.ar3r > 4xFAU.py

+Put `4xFAU.py` module in the user's lattice module folder at either

+* `~/.github/GenIce/lattices` Linux
+* `~/Library/Application Support/GenIce/lattices` MacOS

+and make 4xFAU structure by GenIce.

+    % genice 4xFAU > 4xFAU.gro

+Note that `decorator.py` is applicable only to ice 1c structure for now.
+Other ice structures are somewhat distorted and therefore not suitable for decoration.

 ## Doping ions

 Small ions may replace the host molecules.
 In that case, you can use `-a` and `-c` options to replace the specified water molecules with anions and cations.